-Vail-Summit Orthopaedics provides MRI scans for identifying injuries and conditions in your body.
-An MRI is a harmless, noninvasive test that uses a strong magnetic field and radiofrequency waves to produce images of the inside of your body.
-The scans are very safe, and there is no radiation exposure.
+Vail-Summit Orthopaedics provides MRI scans for evaluating injuries and conditions in your body.
+A MRI is a noninvasive, diagnostic tool that uses a strong magnetic field and radiofrequency (RF) waves to produce images of the inside of your body.
+The scans are very safe, and there is no ionizing radiation exposure.

-Preparing for an MRI scan and what to expect on your examination day:
+Preparing for a MRI scan and what to expect on your examination day:

-- Most MRI scans take about 45 minutes each.
-Some parts of the body may take up to 1-1/2 hours.
-If you are having 3 or more scans done, you may want to consider scheduling them on separate days.
+- Most MRI scans are scheduled 45 minutes each and longer if there are multiple areas.
+If you are having 3 or more scans done, you may need to consider scheduling them on separate days.

-- If you are on medications, you can continue to take them as prescribed.
-If you have pain medication, you should also take these so your exam will be more comfortable, as you will have to lie still during the exam.
+- If you are on medications, you may continue to take them as prescribed.
+If you have pain medication, you should also take these so your exam will be more comfortable, as you will have to be still during the exam.

 - When ready for your MRI, you will be asked to lie on the table either head or feet first depending on the type of exam.
 The table will then move the part of the body being scanned to the center of the magnet.
-You will hear a loud knocking/buzzing as you are being scanned.
-Due to the loud noises you will be given earplugs to wear.
+You will hear loud knocking/buzzing noises as you are being scanned.
+Due to the loud noises, you will be given earplugs and/or ear muffs to wear.